Skip to main content

 Add your local user to the groups with access to the GPU hardware

-# Group Permissions for local user to Access Hardware
+# Group permissions for the local user to access the GPU hardware

 sudo usermod -a -G render,video $LOGNAME